Voxray Logo

 Fabian Rückert

-- last updated on Feb 25, 2025
+- last updated on Jun 16, 2025

 For your convenience we are aiming to support raw CT scanner data formats of all major scanner OEMs directly inside the Voxray software application.

-If you have a custom-built CT scanner and want to use the Voxray software without us having to do the data format converting or want to otherwise experiment, you can use the Voxray projection format described on this page.
+If you have a custom-built CT scanner and want to use the Voxray software without us having to do the data format conversion or want to otherwise experiment, you can use the Voxray projection format described on this page.

 We support two different ways of specifying the projection geometry: